vizdata-f21/project-1-ctrl_alt_elite/README.md

 rights leaders in history; one of the channels he used to advance equality was his profound work in data visualization.
-In order to celebrate his legacy of using visualizations to do good in the world, the \#DuBoisChallenge calls upon users to recreate a selection of Du Bois’ visualizations from the 1900 Paris Exposition with the aid of modern tools.
+In order to celebrate his legacy of using visualizations to do good in the world, the TidyTuesday \#DuBoisChallenge calls upon users to recreate a selection of Du Bois’ visualizations from the 1900 Paris Exposition with the aid of modern tools.

 For our project, we’re choosing to focus on the 2021 WEB Du Bois & Juneteenth Twitter challenge data - specifically, we’ll be looking at the content and metadata of tweets that used the \#DuBoisChallenge hashtag to engage with the challenge via a plot submission or with commentary.
-There are a total of 13 different variables - such as `like_count`, `lat`, `long`, and `content` - and 445 tweets to study.
+There are a total of 13 different variables about the tweets and Twitter users - such as `like_count`, `lat`, `long`, and `content` - and 445 tweets to study.
 From this data, we hope to learn how people engage with culturally significant data visualizations in a social media setting.

-## Location Analysis
+## Location Analysis of Tweets

 *How does user participation and inter-user interaction in the
 \#DuBoisChallenge vary with location?*

-### Introduction to Q1
+### Introduction

 W.E.B.
-Du Bois is a national hero in American culture - one would expect this hero status to result in overwhelming US participation, but the
-\#DuBoisChallenge attracted interest from all over the world.
-The goal of these sorts of competitions is twofold - to see what sorts of innovative choices participants make as well as forming ties and relationships between participants.
-By displaying where participants come from and which regions tend to create inter-user relationships (tags), we can advise future competitions on which target audiences are most receptive - the end goal of such advice is to allow larger competitions that attract a larger audience and form more relationships among the participants.
+Du Bois is a national hero in American culture - one would expect this hero status to result in overwhelming US participation, but the TidyTuesday \#DuBoisChallenge attracted interest from all over the world.
+The goal of these sorts of competitions is twofold - to see what sorts of innovative choices participants make as well as to form ties and relationships between participants.
+By displaying where tweets come from and which geographical regions tend to have inter-user relationships (tags), we can advise future competitions on which target audiences are most receptive - the end goal of such advice is to allow larger TidyTuesday-like competitions that attract a larger audience and form more relationships among the participants.

 Interestingly, Twitter metadata contains two different variables that represent a user’s location.
 There is a `location` variable constructed